andburn-archive/react/react/complete/notes/04-Components.md

 - favour functional components, small and focused and unable to alter state
 - class components, single place to manage state and to use lifecycle hooks
+- containers are class components that manage state and pass this state on to other components
+  - class components may have state that is for internal use only and are therefore not considered containers

 ## Lifecycle

 - Stateful components